 - You have driven your car over 15,000 miles per year on average.

-– And if you have bought a car that has a record of high depreciation rates.
+- You have bought a car that has a record of high depreciation rates.

 Points to Remember Before Buying a GAP Insurance

-- Make sure that you really need to have a GAP insurance.
-You already know the conditions, so if you have managed to purchase your car without any problems, then there is no need for a GAP insurance.
+- Make sure that you really need to have GAP insurance.
+You already know the conditions, so if you have paid your car in full or acquired it through a very short-term installment or loan, there is no need for GAP insurance.

-- As much as possible, check your auto insurance policy if it covers a GAP insurance.
-If the GAP is included, then you don’t have to purchase one.
+- As much as possible, check your auto insurance policy to see if it covers GAP insurance.
+If the GAP is included, then, you don’t have to purchase one.

 - Find out if you can cancel the GAP insurance whenever you feel like there is no need to have one.